Looking to lose weight and get your blood sugar under control? You have a lot of programs to choose from.

 "The more weight you lose, the more you'll improve your levels.
 But how you do it is largely up to you," says Michael Dansinger, MD, director of the Diabetes Reversal Program at Tufts Medical Center and nutrition doctor for NBC's The Biggest Loser.

-Still, some options are healthier and safer than others; so talk with your doctor or a registered dietitian before you get started.
-In the meantime, here’s more information about some of the most popular plans.
+Still, some options are healthier and safer than others, so talk with your doctor or a registered dietitian before you get started.
+In the meantime, read up on some of the most popular plans.